1

 How much do environmental planners make in the US?

-How to become a certified Environmental Planner?
+How to become a certified environmental planner?

 What do environmental planners do?

 Environmental planners analyze environmental data and develop plans to manage land use, natural resources, and environmental impact.
-They often conduct site assessments, prepare reports, and collaborate with government agencies and communities to ensure projects comply with environmental regulations.
+They often conduct site assessments, prepare reports, and collaborate with government agencies and stakeholders to ensure projects comply with environmental regulations.

 What is the difference between Environmental Planner vs Environmental Scientist?